exuperian/RedPitayaTutorials/Tutorials/SETUP_Connecting/README.md

 # Setting up a Red Pitaya

-In this post we'll go through the basic setup of a new Red Pitaya.
+In this tutorial we'll go through the basic setup of a new Red Pitaya.

 ## What you need out of the box